• Only for the mother of the child

 Read more about state health insurance cover for pregnant women on the website of the Health Insurance Fund.

-If a mother only has an entrepreneurial account and does not have a valid employment contract, the same principles apply for obtaining maternity benefit as for self-employed persons (individual entrepreneurs), meaning she must have the right to temporary incapacity benefit in accordance with the Health Insurance Act, which implies that the mother has valid health insurance coverage.
-Health insurance coverage is only established when the mother has paid the social tax for herself at the minimum rate.
+If the mother has an entrepreneur account and does not have a valid employment contract, the same rules apply to her as to a self-employed person.
+She is entitled to the mother’s parental benefit if she has the right to the benefit for temporary incapacity for work under the Health Insurance Act, meaning that she has valid health insurance.
+Health insurance is valid only if the mother pays social tax for herself at least at the minimum rate.

-How is maternity benefit calculated when several children are born in close succession?
+How is parental benefit calculated if several children are born in close succession?

 Read more about how to end parental leave and stay on maternity leave below.